Julião Menezes: 1930 League of Nations session

-Role in the Goa liberation movement (1938–1946)
+Role in the Goan independence movement (1938–1946)

 In 1938, Menezes started spreading nationalistic propaganda with the support of the Juvenile Club de Assolnã.
 It was during this time that a library was set up as a front for the meetings of the freedom fighters of the Assolnã, Velim, and Cuncolim (AVC) villages.
 After the Piazza Cross in front of the Assolnã Church was found demolished, the Portuguese police suspected Menezes and the members of the club.
 They raided the club and library premises but were unable to arrest Menezes, who had already fled to Bombay, British India.
 The Portuguese later auctioned the library and club assets through the Revenue Department.
 Following this, the Portuguese government enforced a ban on gatherings of more than five people in the Assolnã market for three months.

 Goa Revolution Day

-In the 1940s, the Goa liberation movement experienced increased progress, inspired by the Indian independence movement against the British government.
+In the 1940s, the Goan independence movement experienced increased progress, inspired by the Indian independence movement against the British government.
 Following a long imprisonment, Lohia met Menezes in Bombay for a medical consultation in April 1946.
 Menezes then invited Lohia to recuperate with him at his home in Assolnã.
 They reached Assolnã on 10 June 1946.
 After fellow freedom fighter Evágrio Jorge published the news of Lohia's arrival in the 12 June edition of O Heraldo, the general public and other local freedom fighters began visiting Menezes's house in large numbers.
 Menezes and Lohia then began planning a civil disobedience movement.
 They addressed people in Nova Goa and Mormugão between 15 and 17 June, informing people that they would defy the ban on public meetings and address an audience of Goans on 18 June in Margão.

 On 18 June 1946, Menezes and Lohia arrived at the designated maidan in Margão, evading and defying the Portuguese police.
 They were greeted by a large crowd that was chanting slogans.
 About 600–700 people gathered before the duo was physically escorted to the police station, just as Lohia had begun addressing the audience.
 The police resorted to a baton charge to disperse the crowd.
 However, everyone regrouped at the police station and only left after Lohia addressed them briefly.
 The location of the gathering is today known as Lohia Maidan, and the date, 18 June, is celebrated as Goa Revolution Day.
 Menezes and Lohia continued their nationalistic efforts after this incident.
 While this event was deemed unsuccessful, it led to over 1,500 arrests and inspired Goans to keep protesting for their freedom, eventually leading to the annexation of Goa in 1961.